 As friends, we want to help, we want to see our friends stop suffering.
 We want to take that away from them.
 That’s the compassionate nature of our souls.
 However, be careful when giving advice.
 We don’t want to jump into problem solving mode and invalidate their emotions.
 Remember, most people don’t want to hear solutions at the start.
 They want to feel heard first.
 If you want to give advice, check with them if they want any.
 Otherwise, the best thing you can do for them is LISTEN and VALIDATE.

-Sometimes friends might not be able to give us what we need, that’s why we look for a counsellor or psychologist who are trained to listen to us and allow for us time to talk about ourselves and process our problems with us.
+Sometimes friends might not be able to give us what we need, that’s why we look for the best psychologists and counsellors in Singapore who are trained to listen to us and allow for us time to talk about ourselves and process our problems with us.

 Till next time!